darrinlallen/darrinlallen/README.md

 </h1>

 <h3 align="center">A passionate software developer from America, my current project
-is using artificial intelligence to enhance shopping experiences.
-Use artificial intelligence to shop till you drop!!</h3>
+is using artificial intelligence to enhance shopping experiences </h3>

 <br/>